Oline77/masterApp/README.md

 # masterApp
 **Cyber Garde Is Watching You**

 Welcome to your desktop app.
-You can find different fonctionnalities : Generate invoice, Manage your customers, ...
+You can find different functionalities: Generate invoices, Manage your customers, ...
 The login part is using Firebase.
 Most of the data like the clients you add are stocked in Firebase.

 ## Login :
 ![image](https://github.com/Oline77/masterApp/assets/64975800/88fa00e4-6b4c-446b-8ab9-ce7b259ef7af)